pcsg-community/sysmon-config/README.md

 -----
 **C) Installation (and make it secure)**

-0) We want to install sysmon a little different to
+0) We want to install sysmon a little different to protect it more. so we will change process name from "sysmon" to "pcsgmon", change drive name to "pcsgdrv" and change service name to "pcsgservice". follow the example:

 1.1) Download last version of Sysmon from [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) or [Sysinternals](https://download.sysinternals.com/files/Sysmon.zip).